 Yes, the way you appear in these images is super important, absolutely, but, that’s only part of the equation.

 As a high-level, thought leader, you need a photographer who gets you - your personality, goals, dreams, and dedication to your thought leadership - and is able to create and align your image content to that vision.

-And this process begins from the very first phone call.
+And the collaboration process begins from the very first phone call.

 After you provide the photographer with some background information on your business, brand and how you plan to leverage these portraits, turn the spotlight on them and see how they plan to visually translate this information into your image library.

-"What types of lifestyle images do they suggest you capture?
-What types of other image content do they feel is important in presenting your brand?
-How do they plan to capture your passion for what you do?"
+"What types of lifestyle images do you suggest we capture?
+What types of other image content do you feel is important in presenting my brand?
+How do you plan to capture my passion for what I do?"

-Even if you are getting along fantastically with them on the phone, if you feel that the suggestions are not aligned with how you see yourself, your photographer search continues!
+Even if you are getting along fantastically with them on the phone, if you feel that their suggestions are not aligned with how you see yourself, your search for a collaboration partner continues!

 Better to find out in a strategy call than on location with lights and a gigantic camera stuck in your face!